lalinsky/website/_posts/2012-10-21-acoustid-faster-fingerprint-importing.md

-This weekend I've done some changes in how the importing process works and one of the results is that fingerprints are imported within seconds, not minutes, after they are imported.
+This weekend I've done some changes in how the importing process works and one of the results is that fingerprints are imported within seconds, not minutes, after they are submitted.
 During normal operation, this means that submitted fingerprints will get imported practically immediately.

 This change made it practical for the submission API call to wait a few seconds and